Suck up the air as you e-bike. It does not get better than this.

 Most visitors see the Johannesburg metropolis just as a mining and business hub.

 Take golf, for instance, I tee-off first thing on Saturday mornings with a group of friends.
 Firstly we play every week including in winter.
-It might be very cold when we tee-off but by the time we finish we would expect the clear winter sunshine to have warmed up the temperature to around 18 degrees.
-Put another way, by avoiding summer afternoon thunderstorms and playing in the morning out of 52 weeks we would expect to play in shorts 48 or them and for rain to interrrupt play about 6 times.
-Wind is seldom a factor.
+It might be very cold when we tee-off but by the time we finish, we would expect the clear winter sunshine to have warmed up the temperature to around 18 degrees.
+Put another way, by avoiding summer afternoon thunderstorms and playing in the morning out of 52 weeks we would expect to play in shorts 48 or them and for the rain to interrupt play about 6 times.
+The wind is seldom a factor.

 But its Green Capital should also include the air quality.
 At least in summer.
 I have an Awair air quality measure in the system.
 It measures five aspects of the air and gives a score out of 100.
 Anything over 80 is good.
 60 to 80 is fair.
 It takes into account the amount of dust, chemicals and carbon dioxide in the air.
 It also values temperature and humidity.
 Since I have been measuring air quality in November it has not dropped below 80.
 Is it because of the altitude (1700 m)?
 The greenery?
 Then this week it touched a perfect 100 for the first time.
 Whatever the cause it's perfect air quality to go e-Biking!